 I needed to pull the hood of my hoodie on, but I let the chilly air envelope my head.
 I felt it burn the tip of my ears and flush my cheeks with blood.
 The cold felt right.
 The cold had always given me comfort.
 It’s clean and dry.
 I found the bench in the courtyard I liked.
 It rested right on the edge of one of the sides of the square-shaped yard.
 As I sat on it, I looked at the sparse blades of grass that had managed to root and emerge from the muddy cracks between the bricks on the courtyard’s floor.
-It seemed these rogue blades of grass also preferred cold solitude rather than being lost among their masses within a vast sunny field and the protection such camouflage and lack of distinction affords.
+It seemed these rogue blades of grass also preferred cold solitude rather than being lost among their masses within a vast sunny field and the protection the camouflage of such lack of distinction affords.
 I shifted my glance from ground to sky, now staring at the tree tops around me.
 The leaves on some of the trees had just started to turn shades of amber and agate, with some even further seasoned toward colors of coral and crimson.
 The grounds were really beautiful.
 Perhaps if I focused on the landscaping, I mean really looked at it, the imagery would alleviate some of the drab melancholy the morning session had instilled.